arashad202/odin-Knights-Travails/README.md

 1. Make sure you have **Node.js** installed.
 2. Save the code in a file called `knightMoves.js`.
-3. Open your terminal and run:
+3. Open your terminal and run below command:

 ```bash
 node knightMoves.js